vapor/docs/4.0/docs/files.md

 req.fileio.writeFile(ByteBuffer(string: "Hello, world"), at: "/path/to/file")
 ```

-The returned future will signal when the write has completed or an error has occured.
+The returned future will signal when the write has completed or an error has occurred.

 ## Middleware